-During the most recent proxy season, our management team contacted institutional investors representing approximately 40% of our class B common stock to discuss our executive compensation programs and corporate governance practices.
-We have proactively corresponded with key investors through conferences in each of the past several years, and we plan to continue to do so in the future.
-We have taken into account the views of our shareowners when making many of the governance and disclosure decisions in recent years, including:
+During the most recent proxy season, our management team contacted holders of over 37% of our class B common stock to discuss our executive compensation programs and corporate governance practices.
+We proactively correspond with key investors throughout the year.

+We have taken into account the views of our shareowners when making many of our governance and disclosure decisions in recent years, including:

-- Appointment of a lead independent director. - Prohibition of hedging and future pledging by executive officers and directors. - Disclosure about the board's role in strategic planning - · Enhanced disclosure and governance on political contributions. - Added a maximum individual payout cap to our annual incentive plan. - Enhanced executive compensation disclosure, including disclosure about how the metrics in our Long-Term Incentive Plan create long-term value for our shareowners. - · Enhanced disclosure about board refreshment and board succession planning, as well as our board self-evaluation process. - · Enhanced disclosure about diversity. - Expanded the Audit Committee's report in the proxy statement. - Updated the presentation of our proxy statement to enhance readability and understanding by our shareowners.
+- Appointment of a lead independent director; - Prohibition of hedging and future pledging by executive officers and directors; - Expanded disclosure about the board's role in strategic planning; - Enhanced disclosure and governance regarding political contributions; - · Expanded disclosure regarding sustainability; - · Added an individual payout cap to our annual incentive plan; - .
+Enhanced executive compensation disclosure, including how the metrics in our Long-Term Incentive Performance Plan align with long-term value creation for our shareowners; - · Enhanced disclosure about board refreshment and board succession planning, as well as our board self-evaluation process; - Enhanced disclosure about diversity; - · Expanded the Audit Committee's report in the proxy statement; and - Updated the presentation of our proxy statement to enhance readability and understanding by our shareowners.

-We inform our board through our Compensation and Nominating and Corporate Governance Committees about our conversations with key investors concerning our executive compensation and governance practices.
-Directors carefully consider feedback from institutional investors and other shareowners.
+We inform our board through our Compensation Committee and our Nominating and Corporate Governance Committee about our conversations with key investors concerning our executive compensation and governance practices.
+Our directors carefully consider feedback from institutional investors and other shareowners.
 The Compensation Committee also annually engages an independent compensation consultant to review executive compensation trends that may be important to our investors.
 The Compensation Committee's consideration of shareowner feedback, along with the market information and analysis provided by its independent compensation consultant, have influenced a number of changes to our executive compensation program over the past several years:

-- Increased the performance-based equity in our compensation program. - Eliminated single-trigger equity vesting following a change in control. - Eliminated tax gross-ups.
+- · Increased the performance-based equity in our compensation program; - · Eliminated single-trigger equity vesting following a change in control; - · Added relative total shareowner return as a metric for our Long-Term Incentive Performance Plan; and - Eliminated tax gross-ups.

-The design of our executive compensation program is guided by our executive compensation philosophy and core principles described in the Compensation Discussion and Analysis.
+The design of our executive compensation program is guided by our executive compensation philosophy and core principles described in the Compensation Discussion and Analysis on page 30.
 Materials from our investor presentations, including information on the work of our board and its committees, are available on our investor relations website at www.investors.ups.com.